Boernerowo: Founding and development

 Bawełniana Street in Boernerowo in 1939.

-The creation of the neighbourhood, named Osiedle Łączności (Neighbourhood of Communications), was initiated in 1932 by Ignacy Boerner, the Minister of Post and Telegraphs, to combat the rising housing crisis in the city, and create homes for the employees of the nearby Transatlantic Radiotelegraph Exchange.
+The creation of the neighbourhood, named Osiedle Łączności (Neighbourhood of Communications), was initiated in 1932 by Ignacy Boerner, the Minister of Post and Telegraphs, to combat the rising housing crisis in the city and create homes for the employees of the nearby Transatlantic Radiotelegraph Exchange.

-The association which would manage the construction and upkeep of the settlement, called the Society for the Support of the Constitution of Neighbourhood for Employees of the Communications Service, was founded on 29 April 1932.
-It was decided to develop a housing estate on an area of 52.41 ha, with 284 plots, ranging in size from 700 do 1500 m^{2}, and with an urban layout designed by Adam Kuncewicz and Adam Jurewicz.
+The association which managed the construction and upkeep of the settlement, the Society for the Support of the Constitution of Neighbourhood for Employees of the Communications Service, was founded on 29 April 1932.
+It was decided to develop a housing estate on an area of 52.41 hectares, with 284 plots ranging in size from 700 to 1500 m^{2} in an urban layout designed by Adam Kuncewicz and Adam Jurewicz.
 The estate consisted of detached houses made from wood, to provide affordable housing and keep construction costs low.
 The construction began in July 1933, and by 1939, the neighbourhood included 275 houses and several other buildings, such as a school, a Catholic chapel, and stores.
 It had a permanent population of around 1,500 people.

 In 1933, Ignacy Boerner founded the Association of the Brotherly Help to the Veterans of the Fight for Independence, to develop housing for the veterans of wars for Polish independence between 1863 and 1920.
 It was developed next to Osiedle Łączności, in the form of the estate of Kolonia im.
 Aleksandry Piłsudskiej (Aleksandra Piłsudska Colony), located to between, Kleeberga Street (then Piłsudskiej Street), Boernera Street, and Warszawska Street.
 On 18 October 1934, sixteen house were given to the veterans and their families, in total, counting 63 people.
 Additionally, in 1936, a house was given to Władysław Mamert Wandalli, a hoaxer, then considered to be the oldest living veteran of the January Uprising, with claims about his age and service are now considered to be debunked.
 By 1937, the estate had 44 identical houses, each with a floor area of 85 m^{2}.
 In 1936, the settlement was incorporated into Osiedle Łączności.